dfe-analytical-services/explore-education-statistics/README.md

 3. Start the locally-provided Identity Provider or configure your own.

 Out of the box, the project supplies a Docker container Identity Provider called [Keycloak](https://www.keycloak.org/) but any OpenID Connect compatible Identity Provider can be used e.g. Active Directory.
+It must have Implicit Flow enabled and be using the OpenID Connect protocol.
+It must be set to issue ID Tokens.

 - To run the out-of-the-box Keycloak Identity Provider: